 Network Address Translation (NAT): Bridging Public and Private IPs

-NAT is a process that modifies IP address information in packet headers while in transit across a router or firewall.
-It allows multiple devices on a private network to share a single public IP address for internet access.
+NAT is basically a process that rewrites IP address info in packet headers as they travel through your router or firewall.
+It lets multiple devices on your private network share a single public IP address to get online.

 Types of NAT